Bilup/docs/docs/extensions/introduction.md

 # Introduction to custom extensions

-Custom extensions are a way for you to add new blocks to TurboWarp using JavaScript.
+Custom extensions are a way for you to add new blocks to Bilup using JavaScript.

 In this tutorial, we will describe how to build custom extensions.
 The pages can be navigated using the sidebar or links at the bottom of each page.
 We assume that you read each page in full and do the exercises listed (if any) before going to the next page.